Here, visitors, friends and neighbors find hope and home.

 Research & Archives

 In the fall of 2016, the South Britain Congregational Church began an in-depth digitization project of its current and historic records.
-To date, over 15 gigabytes worth of documents and photographs are scanned.
+To date, over 15 gigabytes worth of documents and photographs, equaling 1566 files and 251 folders, are scanned.
 The Church hopes this project will make it easier for local and remote researchers to access the invaluable documents that make up of the Church’s rich history.

 Acronyms within files